ISSN: Comparison with other identifiers

 ISSN and ISBN codes are similar in concept, where ISBNs are assigned to individual books.
 An ISBN might be assigned for particular issues of a serial, in addition to the ISSN code for the serial as a whole.
 An ISSN, unlike the ISBN code, is an anonymous identifier associated with a serial title, containing no information as to the publisher or its location.
 For this reason a new ISSN is assigned to a serial each time it undergoes a major title change.

 Extensions

-Since the ISSN applies to an entire serial a new identifier, other identifiers have been built on top of it to allow references to specific volumes, articles, or other identifiable components (like the table of contents): the Publisher Item Identifier (PII) and the Serial Item and Contribution Identifier (SICI).
+Since the ISSN applies to an entire serial, other identifiers have been built on top of it to allow references to specific volumes, articles, or other identifiable components (like the table of contents): the Publisher Item Identifier (PII) and the Serial Item and Contribution Identifier (SICI).

 Media versus content

 Separate ISSNs are needed for serials in different media (except reproduction microforms).
 Thus, the print and electronic media versions of a serial need separate ISSNs, and CD-ROM versions and web versions require different ISSNs.
 However, the same ISSN can be used for different file formats (e.g. PDF and HTML) of the same online serial.

 This "media-oriented identification" of serials made sense in the 1970s.
 In the 1990s and onward, with personal computers, better screens, and the Web, it makes sense to consider only content, independent of media.
 This "content-oriented identification" of serials was a repressed demand during a decade, but no ISSN update or initiative occurred.
 A natural extension for ISSN, the unique-identification of the articles in the serials, was the main demand application.
 An alternative serials' contents model arrived with the indecs Content Model and its application, the digital object identifier (DOI), an ISSN-independent initiative, consolidated in the 2000s.

 Only later, in 2007, ISSN-L was defined in the new ISSN standard (ISO 3297:2007) as an "ISSN designated by the ISSN Network to enable collocation or versions of a continuing resource linking among the different media".